 The following section presumes that you are using the Virtual Machine Image or are visiting http://sandbox.islandora.ca OR that you have installed and configured the XML Forms module, and that you have a basic knowledge of XPath and understand metadata schemas.
-For an overview of how Islandora handles descriptive metadata, read Chapter 13 - Descriptive Metadata and Islandora.
+For an overview of how Islandora handles descriptive metadata, read Chapter 12 - Metadata in Islandora.
 This section will discuss how to create a new form using the Islandora Form Builder.